|Spring Semester 2019 – Dublin, Ireland||$16,495||Arrive Jan. 29, 2019 – Depart June 9, 2019||DIS2|

 - Please note!
 The number of credits given does NOT designate U.S. credits.
 They are ECTS credits.
-To calculate the equivalent number of U.S. semester credits, multiply the number of ECTS credits by 0.6.
+To calculate the approximate number of U.S. semester credits, multiply the number of ECTS credits by 0.5 and round to the nearest whole number.
 Example: 5 ECTS = 3 U.S. semester credits.

 - If the module is open to international students, you will see a green check mark next to “International.”

-- Timetables (class schedules) for each academic year are posted in August (so, just before the beginning of the academic year).
+- Timetables (class schedules) for each academic year are posted around the end of August or beginning of September (so, just before the beginning of the academic year).

 - Module offerings and timetables are subject to change.